PKUZHOU/dct_CNNs/README.md

-# An example of training and quantize resnet-18 in the frequency domain.
+# An example of training and quantizing resnet-18 in the frequency (dct) domain.

 ## Dependence: